NalleBerg/InfoWinApp/README.md

 The code works fine, but I am still in the process of adding features, so I haven't had time yet to add the explanatory question marks for the help pop-ups.

+It's written in Python and python executables can be slow in the start-up since it uses a JIT (Just In Time) compiler.
+Once it has started it's fast enough.